-The Plan classifies its investments into the following specified categories: AFS financial assets and at FVTPL and the Plan classifies its financial liabilities at FVTPL.
+The Plan classifies its investments into the following specified categories: AFS financial assets, Held to maturity and at FVTPL and the Plan classifies its financial liabilities at FVTPL.
 These financial liabilities are classified as held for trading or designated by the Board as at FVTPL upon initial recognition.